Ajaykhanna/Ajaykhanna/README.md

   📩 [Email](mailto:akhanna2@ucmerced.edu) | 📝 [LinkedIn](https://www.linkedin.com/in/ajay-khanna/) | 🌐 [Portfolio](#coming-soon)

 ## 🌟 About Me
 👋 Hi, there welcome to my GitHub!
 I'm a computational chemistry wizard 🧙‍♂️ obsessed with understanding molecules through data 📊!
 I perform quantum calculations 🤯 to see electrons dance, run molecular simulations 🔬 to watch molecules move, and build ML models 📈 to predict chemical properties.
-My pipelines screen thousands of compounds 🎛️ and crunch big chemical data 📌 to discover new insights.
+My computational pipelines screen thousands of compounds 🎛️ and crunch big chemical data 📌 to discover new insights.
 I develop tools in Python and C++ 🛠️ to analyze all the things about molecules!
 My chemistry spells and algorithms transform raw data into molecular insights.
 Let's use the power of computation to advance medicines, materials and more! 🚀

 | Repository Name | Brief Summary | 🔗 Link | 🔧 Skills |
 |---------------------------------|-----------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|